modelon-community/impact-client-js/README.md

 If the token is lost, you can always generate a new one by clicking the “Request new API token” button.
 While initializing the client, you will be asked to enter the JupyterHub API token in a prompt.

 ## Quick start

+This quick start gives an example of how to setup a very basic node.js project that leverages impact-client-js.
+The more likely usage is perhaps to use impact-client-js in a browser environment, an example of this is in the works but the basics are similar to how it is done in node.js.

 Create a new empty node.js project